Table of Contents

 Each Repository has README.md file.

-EnableX Web Client Toolkit depends on Browser Support of WebRTC Stack.
+EnableX Web Client SDK depends on Browser Support of WebRTC Stack.
 Please refer to the table below to determine which features are supported by which browser

 |Features||Chrome 37+||Firefox 50+||Safari||Opera 50+||Edge 41+|

 - * marked browsers can’t initiate a screen share but can only view.

 - # marked browsers, i.e. Chrome & Opera can view and initiate a screen share with an install-able Web Plug-in only.
 The Plug-in is available on Chrome Web Store.

 - When developing a Node Application with EnxRtc.js make sure to include the updated EnxRtc.js polyfills for RTCPeerConnection and getUserMedia() otherwise, your application will not work in web browsers.